junfanz1/junfanz1.github.io/_posts/2021-04-22-Machine-Learning-Algorithmic-Trading-Notes.md

 ## 15.2.
 Evaluation on LDA

-- Perplexity: evaluates how well topic-word prob distribution recovered by model predicts a sample of unseen documents, based on entropy $H(p)$ of distribution.
+- Perplexity: evaluates how well topic-word prob distribution recovered by model predicts a sample of unseen documents, based on entropy $$H(p)$$ of distribution.
 - Topic coherence: evaluates semantic consistency of uncovered patterns, whether human perceive the words and prob associated with topics meaningful.

 UCI metric (2012): a word pair's score = pointwise mutual info (PMI) between 2 distinct pairs of topic words and a smoothing factor.
 Prob is computed from word co-occurrence frequencies in sliding window over external corpus, so that it's a comparison to semantic ground truth.